cgosorio/yappy/README.md

 sudo apt install python-yappy-doc
 ```

+Yappy is a project written by [Nelma Moreira](http://www.dcc.fc.up.pt/~nam/web/)
+and [Rogério Reis](http://www.dcc.fc.up.pt/~rvr/).
+More information about
+the parser can be found in the paper [Yappy Yet another LR(1) parser generator for Python](https://www.researchgate.net/publication/237445856_Yappy_Yet_another_LR1_parser_generator_for_Python).

-This version has some small corrections, and who knows eventually I will find
+The current implementation has some errors and although I have tried to inform
-the time to change the code to make it compatible with Python 3.
+the authors about them, I have not get any answer yet, and the errors seem
+to be still present in the sources.
+This repository is just to
+post the corrections so other yappy users can benefit from them.

-## The wrong indentation error
+## Error 1: wrong indentation

 This is the portion of code with the error:
 ```python